March 5, 2026·Tutorial·1 min read

 Use Claude in three passes for better results:

-- Discovery pass: ask Claude to find candidate components for the feature.
+1. Discovery pass: ask Claude to call catalog/list_components.

-- Inspection pass: ask for props, examples, and usage constraints.
+2. Inspection pass: ask for props, examples, and usage constraints with catalog/get_component.

 This pattern keeps Claude aligned with the components docs and reduces rework during review.